 Tray for Jump the River

 This tray contains two ropes, tape to hold the ends securely on a rug, and a geometry card showing parallel lines from a free printable from Homemade Montessori.
+(Update: Again, the site isn’t available right now, but you can’t find a free card with parallel lines in the free geometry vocabulary cards from Mrs. Patton’s Patch.)
 The photo below shows an example of how children could place the ropes to make parallel lines.
 I cut the pieces of rope so they’re long enough for two children to do the exercise side by side if they choose.

 Basket for Ball Exercises